russelltg/weatherstation/README.md

 ## Lesson plans
 The lesson plans can be found under [`lessons`](lessons).

+## Assignments
+There are assignments to go along with lesson plans in the [lessons](lessons) directory.
+The keys are located in the [arduino](arduino/assigmentkeys), but are only for teachers to use.
+Visit the [lessons README.md](lessons/README.md) for more information.

 ## Help
 If you encounter issues with the arduino, you can visit the [`issues page`](lessons/issues.md) at `lessons`->`issues.md` for some tips on fixing your issues quickly.